Kroko Logo

 Treatment for Sweaty Feet

 • Daily or twice daily wash feet with soap and water or even an antibacterial soap.
+It is also important to dry feet thoroughly to avoid picking up fungal infections like Athlete's Foot.

 • Always wear socks when wearing closed shoes or trainers.

 • Keep a spare pair of clean socks on hand if your feet perspire excessively and change into a fresh pair when needed.
+Never wear socks you have worn already, always wash socks before reusing.

 • Use deodorized insoles which help absorb excess moisture and prevent foot odour.

-• Avoid wearing the same shoes every day.
-Allow shoes to dry out thoroughly before wearing them again.
+• Allow shoes to dry out thoroughly before wearing them again.

 • If possible, try to wear real leather or breathable canvas shoes and not synthetic or plastic shoes which encourage feet to perspire.
+Bacteria and fungus that cause smelly feet and Athlete's foot thrive in sweaty environments.

 In some conditions it is not easy to prevent feet from sweating which is completely natural but here are some suggested treatments: